RuturajKotwal/Business-Intelligence-Assignment/README.md

 # Business Intelligence Assignment
- Case Study assigned as part of College Assessment
+ Case Study assigned as part of College Assessment.
 The aim of this Case Study is to find strategies to improve Bank's Profits